Skip to main content Skip to footer site map

 An hr manager referencuing a payroll calendar to plan for the pay period

 A payroll calendar is essential for companies to budget effectively and manage yearly compensation expenses.
-Understanding how many pay periods are in a year—whether you pay employees biweekly, semimonthly, weekly, or monthly—helps ensure smooth payroll operations and accurate scheduling.
+Understanding how many pay periods there are in a year — whether you pay employees weekly, biweekly, semimonthly, or monthly — helps ensure smooth payroll operations and efficient scheduling.

-In the U.S., payroll teams should watch for holidays when banks close since these can affect usual pay dates.
+In the U.S., payroll teams should be aware of holidays when banks are closed, as these can impact standard pay dates.
 Planning around these days allows you to keep payroll running smoothly and give your team and employees a dependable experience.

 What Is a Payroll Calendar?

 When doing payroll, companies typically adhere to a specific schedule, such as biweekly pay dates.
-Scheduling payroll dates in a calendar year before the beginning of the year helps employers budget properly and follow wage payment laws and regulations.
+Scheduling payroll dates in a calendar year before the start of the year helps employers budget properly and comply with wage payment laws and regulations.
 Detailed calendars can incorporate actual pay dates and additional information such as pay period end dates, timesheet due dates, and the workdays covered by each pay period.

-A payroll calendar can help you ensure that all payroll-related administration is completed on time and that payroll delays are minimized.
+A payroll calendar can help ensure that all payroll-related tasks are completed on time and that payroll delays are minimized.
 Drawing up a calendar in advance helps identify when payroll process adjustments may be needed.
 Employers may also need to communicate the changes in advance to employees to set expectations for changes in pay dates.

-Adjustments may be needed when reviewing the upcoming calendar, for example where one or more paydays fall on holidays.
+Adjustments may be necessary when reviewing the upcoming calendar, for example, when one or more paydays coincide with holidays.
 Depending on which day the final pay date of the annual period occurs, a payroll run may need to stretch into the following calendar year.
-Other adjustments may also be required, such as the three pay period months that may occur with a biweekly pay period schedule.
+Other adjustments may also be required, such as the three months with three periods each that may occur with a biweekly pay period schedule.

 How Many Pay Periods Are in a Year?